sallylin831006/FunTraveler/README.md

 </p>

 <p align="center">
-Funtraveler provides a place for members to share there trips, they could sync the information and co-edit about there scedules with each other.
+FunTraveler is an App that provides a platform for members to share their trips,  sync the information and co-edit their itineraries with group members.
 </p>